What is a Linux distribution?

 First, PCLinuxOS uses only one software repository with numerous mirrors, ensuring stability when it comes to software packaging and installation.

-Other distributions, while they may maintain their own respositories, intend to rely on other distributions respositories for supplementary software, resulting in software that may be compromised in terms of stability and security.
+Other distributions, while they may maintain their own repositories, intend to rely on other distributions repositories for supplementary software, resulting in software that may be compromised in terms of stability and security.

 Having only one software repository makes keeping PCLinuxOS up to date relatively easy.
 While there are various ways to keep your system up to date (e.g. browsing and downloading packages using a web browser then installing them on a command line), using Synaptic to keep PCLinuxOS up to date is the only proper way to accomplish this task.